Payment succeeded. Customer still has no access. Now what?

 Support ticket arrives

-Paid customer reports a broken experience.
+Paid customer reports a broken experience hours later.

 Manual investigation